MatthiasMitt/MatthiasMitt/Git_on_iPad.md

 With the current versions of iPadOS and Pythonista StaSh was not working any longer.
 In internet I read that others had those problems too and offered some suggestions.

+Issuse #491, #484, ...

 With two or three corrections StaSh came alive and was able to execute 'autoupdate'.
 During some short tests I recognized, that 'printhex' was working only after 'autoupdate dev'.
 I decided to go on with the 'dev'-branch.

+It is hard to use StaSh because some kind of autocorrection is very often modifying my commands while I am typing.
+I thing is has been reported as #506, #497 already.

 A couple of commands seem to work properly, but 'git' did not. 'git' loaded and installed some additional software but after it still did not work.

 For 'git' on 'StaSh' I did not find a solution in internet, so I started debugging.
+Somehow I could not draw help from issues #397 nor #357.

 StaSh and git clone (unfinished)
 ================================